mages/PSRWP/PSRWP.md

 Generally speaking, all available data should be used where possible.
 However, outliers have the potential to greatly influence model results so due consideration needs to be given to whether this influence is appropriate or not.
 We would encourage the application of models with and without such outliers, to understand what impact they have on the results and to consider whether the underlying business might generate such extremes again in the future.
 In particular, outliers should only be removed outright if there is reasonable assurance that these are exceptional outcomes that cannot happen in the future.

 **Large and catastrophic losses** can be a strong driver of overall results, including reserve variability, and will have an effect on reserving uncertainty.
-As such, natural catastrophes and significant manmade events should be included.
+As such, natural catastrophes and significant man-made events should be included.
 However, if these are significant and have happened recently, these could lead to biased results, requiring judgements as to how much they should be reflected in the results.
 It may be necessary to remove data relating to these events from the model data if they have a large influence on the rest of the model.
 However, separate allowance must then be made for similar future events, both in terms of the central estimate and the levels of variability.

 All adjustments to data should relate to specific and well-documented reasons to exclude small portions of the claims reserving triangle, e.g. a single accident period, or a single cell.
 Such reasons might include: poor data quality; claims management changes; underwriting policy changes; portfolio cleansing, etc., all of which have a clear impact on the data triangle.